RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 1. On a flat, non-conductive surface, connect the drive to the KryoFlux using the floppy data cable.

-2. Connect KryoFlux to the FRED using the USB port in the back.
+2. Connect KryoFlux to the FRED using the USB port in the back of the tower.

 3. | Connect the drive to power.
   | Important!
 Always make the drive – board - connection first,